 Program and Course Intake

-Ecampus is always open to developing new programs for distance delivery and has a memorandum of understanding (MOU) with each OSU college, outlining future programs of interest.
+Ecampus always seeks to develop new programs for distance delivery and has a memorandum of understanding (MOU) with each OSU college, outlining future programs of interest.
 These programs must be in alignment with OSU’s Strategic Plan and be a good match with the institution’s areas of expertise.

-Design and Production of New Courses
+Design and production of new courses

-Once a course is accepted, the next step is to meet with the course design specialists at Ecampus to delineate learning outcomes, discuss teaching methods for achieving these outcomes, and determine how learning will be assessed.
-The production team will do a focused research for online resources, including specialized websites, publisher Blackboard cartridges and online modules.
+Once a course is accepted, the next step is to meet with the Ecampus Course Development and Training (CDT) team to delineate learning outcomes, discuss teaching methods for achieving these outcomes and determine the appropriate online course design.
+CDT will do a focused research for online resources, including specialized websites, publisher Blackboard cartridges and online modules.
 After determination of the start term, cap, method of delivery, instructor, and associated details a CRN number will be requested, which puts the course into the Banner course scheduling system and creates a corresponding Blackboard site where the course will be built.

 Ecampus instructors may contact course developers for assistance with Blackboard during future offering of the course.
-Support of instructors and logistics of course offerings are handled by the Ecampus Department and Student Services unit.
+Support of instructors and logistics of course offerings are handled by the Ecampus Department and Learner Services unit.
 This unit helps arrange for proctors, assists with ordering of texts and other materials for the bookstore, facilitates accommodation for students with disabilities, and serves students and faculty to make sure their course(s) run smoothly.